Ways to lower car emissions, locally.

 Most states, but not all, require cars to get a smog emissions test.
-There are plenty of states that aren't strict enough, allowing generous exceptions.
+And there are plenty that aren't nearly strict enough, allowing generous exceptions.
 Take matters into your own hands and work to reduce smog.
 Wage a local campaign against emissions.

 - In some states if you've spent $250 on your car and it still doesn't meet emissions standards, you're given a free pass to keep driving it.